 This map shows the locations of the City’s air monitoring stations.
 Click on a station to display the latest available hourly concentration of the pollutants measured there.

 Other air quality resources

-- The EPA’s AirNow website provides an interactive map that includes a NowCast AQI value for PM2.5, PM10, and ozone at each monitoring site where those pollutants are measured.
-The NowCast is EPA’s method for relating hourly data to the AQI.
+- The U.S. Environmental Protection Agency’s AirNow website provides an interactive map that includes a NowCast AQI value for PM2.5, PM10, and ozone at monitoring sites where those pollutants are measured.

-- For a comprehensive description of Philadelphia’s most recent air monitoring network plan, visit Air Management Services reports and documents.
+- Learn more about Philadelphia’s most recent air monitoring network plan through the Air Management Services reports and documents.

 Historical air pollution data

-Historical air pollution data for Philadelphia and the rest of the country is available at Air Data: Air Quality Data Collected at Outdoor Monitors Across the US.
+You can find historical air pollution data for Philadelphia and the rest of the country at Air Data: Air Quality Data Collected at Outdoor Monitors Across the United States.